Spilsby: 2001 census

+Ethnicity and religion

+Spilsby had a population of 3,677 at the 2021 Census, of the results of it.
+Spilsby's ethnic makeup was 98.1% White and 1.9% other ethnics.
+Of the religious makeup of the parish, the around 54.8% were Christian, followed by 44.2% irreligious and other religions being less than 1%.

 Economy

 The area is predominantly a rural agricultural economy, with increasing tourism to Spilsby and the surrounding market towns in the Wolds.

 Landmarks

 Spilsby and nearby landmarks include Gunby Hall, a National Trust property open on selected days during summer months, the Buttercross monument, a statue to Sir John Franklin, Spilsby Theatre and Arts Centre, Northcote Heavy Horse Centre and Bolingbroke Castle.

 The Battle of Britain Memorial Flight at nearby RAF Coningsby contains a flying collection, with a Lancaster bomber plus five Spitfire and two Hurricane fighters, plus a DC47 Dakota transport and two Chipmunk trainers.
 Lincolnshire Aviation Heritage Centre is in East Kirkby, Spilsby on the site of RAF East Kirkby.
 The museum commemorates the RAF's presence in Lincolnshire during the Second World War, with airfields such as RAF Scampton being in the flat Lincolnshire countryside.
 The museum contains one of the world's three remaining Lancaster bombers still capable of flying, although it does not currently fly.
 Plans were announced in March 2008 to raise the funds necessary to get the Lancaster into the air again.

 Snipe Dales Nature Reserve and Country Park is next to the historic Civil War battlefield at nearby Winceby.